-The study revealed the better performance of complete sawah tillage environment in ensuring the optimum restoration of degraded inland valley soils with optimum grain yield.
-It was noted the superiority of organic amendments over mineral fertilizer on a short-term bases in soil properties and grain yield improvement.
-The combination of good sawah management and amendment practices would improve the soil properties and rice grain yield.
-Therefore, sawah ecotechnology is possibly the most promising rice production method because the sawah system is already a highly productive and sustainable rice production system.
+The study revealed the significant performance of complete sawah tillage environment in ensuring the optimum restoration of degraded inland valley soils with optimum grain yield.
+It was noted the superiority of organic amendments (poultry droppings and rice husk dust) over mineral fertilizer on a short-term bases in soil properties and grain yield improvement.
+The combination of -complete components of sawah management and soil amendment practices would improve the soil properties and rice grain yield.
+Therefore, sawah ecotechnology is possibly the most promising strategy for increased rice production and realization of food security in Nigeria.
 These natural soil fertility replenishment mechanisms are essential for enhancing the sustainability and productivity of lowland rice farming systems in inherently unfertile soils in Southeastern Nigeria.
+The mechanisms in sawah system of nutrient replenishments encourage not only rice growth, but also the breeding of various microbes, which improves biological nitrogen fixation.
+It restores/replenishes the lowland with nutrients as it resists erosion.